syncfusion-content/wpf-docs/wpf/OLAPChart/Getting-Started.md

-   >  Note: The Next button is enabled only when any one of the connection option is filled properly.
+   N> The Next button is enabled only when any one of the connection option is filled properly.

 10. When the connection is valid.
 It displays the summary page of the Data Source Properties Wizard.